exercism/v3/languages/python/exercises/concept/basics/.docs/introduction.md

 # Please don't do: MY_FIRST_CONSTANT = "Some other value"
 ```

-In Python, units of functionality are encapsulated in _functions._
+In Python, units of functionality are encapsulated in *functions*.

-The keyword `def` begins a _function definition_, and must be followed by the _function name_ and a parenthesized list of zero or more formal _parameters_.
+The keyword `def` begins a [_function definition_](https://docs.python.org/3/reference/compound_stmts.html#function-definitions), and must be followed by the _function name_ and a parenthesized list of zero or more formal _parameters_.
 The `def` line is terminated with a colon.

 Statements for the _body_ of the function begin on the next line, and must be _indented in a block_.
 There is no strict indentation amount (_either space **OR** [tab] characters are acceptable_), but indentation must be _consistent for all indented statements_.
-Functions explicitly return a value or object via the `return` keyword:
+Functions explicitly return a value or object via the [`return`](https://docs.python.org/3/reference/simple_stmts.html#the-return-statement) keyword:

 ```python
 #function definition on first line.